bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

 ### Step 3: Retrieve the Secret Value

-1. On the secret details page, you will see various information about the secret, including its rotation configuration and ARN.
+1. On the secret details page, you will see various information about the secret,  its rotation configuration and ARN.
 2. To view the secret's value, click on the **"Retrieve secret value"** button.
 3. You will see the contents of the secret displayed, either as key-value pairs or plaintext.
 If your PEM file was stored as plaintext, it should be visible here.